Data integration of non-probability and probability samples with deterministic predictive mean matching: Abstract

 \section{Abstract}

-In this paper we study predictive mean matching mass imputation estimators to integrate data from probability and non-probability samples.
-We consider two approaches: matching predicted to predicted ($\hat{y}-\hat{y}$~matching; PMM~A) and predicted to observed ($\hat{y}-y$~matching; PMM~B) values.
-We prove the consistency of two semi-parametric mass imputation estimators based on these approaches and derive their variance and estimators of variance.
-We underline the differences of our approach with the nearest neighbour approach proposed by \citet{yang2021integration} and prove consistency of the PMM~A estimator under model mis-specification.
-Our approach can be employed with non-parametric regression techniques, such as kernel regression, and the analytical expression for variance can also be applied in nearest neighbour matching for non-probability samples.
-We conduct extensive simulation studies in order to compare the properties of this estimator with existing approaches, discuss the selection of $k$-nearest neighbours, and study the effects of model mis-specification.
-The paper finishes with empirical study in integration of job vacancy survey and vacancies submitted to public employment offices (admin and online data).
-Open source software is available for the proposed approaches.
+We study deterministic predictive mean matching mass imputation estimators to integrate data from probability and non-probability samples.
+We consider two approaches: predicted-to-predicted (PMM~A) and predicted-to-observed (PMM~B) matching.
+We prove the consistency of mean estimators, derive a variance decomposition, and propose estimators of variance.
+We establish consistency of the PMM~A estimator under model misspecification and underline key differences from the nearest neighbour method.
+Our PMM~B approach can be employed with non-parametric regression techniques, such as kernel regression, and the analytical expression for variance applies to nearest neighbour matching for non-probability samples.
+Extensive simulation studies compare properties of the proposed estimators with existing alternatives and examine the effects of model misspecification.
+The paper concludes with an empirical study on the integration of job vacancy survey and vacancies submitted to public employment offices (admin and online data).
+Open-source software is available.